 The Act sets statutory targets which:

-- help focus our efforts to tackle and ultimately eradicate child poverty
+- help focus our efforts to tackle and reduce child poverty

 - help monitor progress